lua-cookbook/lua-cookbook/src/book/en_US/06-modules.md

 to define what you need explicitly at the top of the module, since then readers can see at a glance what the dependencies are.
 (Last, but not least, using locals is significantly faster.)

+Generally, we would advise you to use the 'no magic' style used in `mod3.lua`; no globals are harmed, and such code will work perfectly on Lua 5.1, 5.2 and LuaJIT.